 See our CPM Lab website cpm.embedded.rwth-aachen.de

 Cyber-physical mobility systems represent multi-agent systems that share common goals.
 Our research in this field includes distributed predictive control, service-oriented architectures, localization systems, and their applications to connected and automated vehicles (CAVs), ultimately contributing to the enhancement of safety and efficiency in these systems.

 We conduct various projects in this research area funded by public organizations and industrial partners.
 The Cyber-Physical Mobility Lab is our group-wide project that makes our research results tangible, both for the scientific staff and students.

 With our research, we contribute to the Future Mobility Center and to the The DFG Research Training Group mobilEM "Integrated Energy Supply Modules for Roadbound E-Mobility" .
 We thank mobilEM for providing a starting fund.
 We are also an active member of the Mobility & Transport Engineering profile area.

-The list of publications can be found on Dr. Alrifaee's Google Scholar page.
+The latest list of our publications can be found in Dr. Alrifaee's Google Scholar page.